nilsnevertree/sdm-eurec4a/docs/source/data_preprocessing.rst

 ATR cloud composite
 -------------------
-To download the already pre-processed ATR data one can use wget and download the [Cloud Composite](https://observations.ipsl.fr/aeris/eurec4a-data/AIRCRAFT/ATR/PMA/PROCESSED/CloudComposite/) dataset.
+To download the already pre-processed ATR data one can use wget and download the `Cloud Composite <https://doi.org/10.25326/237>`_.
 Excecute the following command in the ``data/observation/cloud_composite/raw`` folder!

 .. code-block:: bash